mrdbourke/pytorch-deep-learning/README.md

-# Learn PyTorch for Deep Learning (work in progress)
+# Learn PyTorch for Deep Learning

-**Update August 31 2022:** The [course is out on the Zero to Mastery Academy](https://dbourke.link/ZTMPyTorch) with videos for sections 00-07, 08 & 09 will come soon.
+**Update 2 October 2022:** The [course is out on the Zero to Mastery Academy](https://dbourke.link/ZTMPyTorch) with 10 sections and 300+ videos ranging from the fundamentals to state of the art machine learning research paper replicating.

 Welcome to the [Zero to Mastery Learn PyTorch for Deep Learning course](https://dbourke.link/ZTMPyTorch), the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).